PublicResolver

 **Get Ethereum Address**

-Returns the Ethereum address associated with the provided node
+Returns the Ethereum address associated with the provided `node`, or 0 if none.\

 This function has interface ID 0x3b3b57de.